Complexity of random smooth functions on compact manifolds: Proofs

 This theorem is a special case of a general result of Adler-Taylor, \cite[Thm.
 11.2.1]{AT}.
 The many technical assumptions in Adler-Taylor Theorem are trivially satisfied in this case.
 In \cite{N2} we proved this theorem in the case $B=\bR$ and $\bom=0$.
 The strategy used there can be modified to yield the more general Theorem \ref{th: KR}.

 For the above theorem to be of any use we need to have some concrete information about the Gaussian random variables (\ref{eq: rvmain}).
 All the relevant statistical invariants of these variables can be extracted from the covariance kernel of the random function $\bu_\bom$.
-This is the function $\eE_\bom^L:M\times M\to\bR$ defined by the equality
+This is the function

-The function $\eE^L$ is the spectral function of the Laplacian, i.e., the Schwartz kernel of the orthogonal projection onto $\bsU^L$.
-Fortunately, a lot is known about the behavior of $\eE^L$ as $L\ra \infty$, \cite{Bin, DV, Hspec, SV}.
+The function $\eE^L$ is the spectral function of the Laplacian, i.e., the Schwartz kernel of $P_L$, the orthogonal projection onto $\bsU^L$.
+Fortunately, a lot is known about the behavior of $\eE^L$ as $L\ra \infty$, \cite{Bin, DV, Hspec, SV, Zel}.